 Some want to indulge in sports like golf, fishing, hunting, sailing, running or cycling.
 You may enjoy pursuing lifelong passions like music, reading, history, geology, astronomy, art, spiritualism, writing or innumerable fields of study that you now have time to devote to.

 If Mama ain’t happy, ain’t nobody happy.

 As men, we’re all aware that we bought houses for the women.
 No one comes over and tells us that our house looks gay.
 We consider ourselves fortunate to have space in the garage or hopefully a man cave in the climate controlled part of the house.

 Many, if not most men succumb to their wife’s demand to keep her life intact.
-The life of a house boy doesn’t look that bad.
+The life of a houseboy doesn’t look that bad.
 You fix things and do your chores, be there when she needs you and stay out-of-the-way the rest of the time.

 Remember that men compromise and women do not.
 If a change in lifestyle is not your wife’s idea, she will begrudge the decision forever.
-Your mission should you choose to accept it, is to make your wife’s dreams coincide with your dreams.
+(Read Yoga Woman’s article “Don’t Compromise with Your Spouse on Retirement Plans”.)

 Years later, I found out that she dragged me out here to the frontier.
 So, it turns out that she decided to move to the West, but I had exposed her to a land that she would not have dreamed of, and then she did.

 You may have to remind your wife that you’re her best friend and that the “girls night out” women are not.
 Maybe careers and gender roles have caused distance in your relationship, but empty nest and retirement should force you together again.